 Although the Mail app is fantastic, many users are experiencing a variety of issues while using the app.
 If you’re also having issues with the Mail app in Windows 10 and are unable to sort out the issue, you might be able to resolve the issue by reinstalling the Mail app.

-Reinstalling the Mail app is fairly straight-forward and easy.
+Reinstalling the Mail app is fairly straightforward and easy.
 It can be uninstalled either via PowerShell or with the help of a third-party utility called Windows 10 App Remover.
-Once the app is uninstalled, the fresh copy of Mail can be installed from the official Store.
+Once the app is uninstalled, a fresh copy of Mail can be installed from the official Store.

 In this guide, we will see how to reinstall the Mail app in Windows 10 with and without the help of third-party utilities.

-WARNING 1: Reinstalling the Mail app might remove any saved mails and credentials in the app.
+WARNING 1: Reinstalling the Mail app might remove any saved emails and credentials in the app.
 You might need to add your email accounts all over again.
-We advise you create a manual restore point before attempting to reinstall the Mail app.
+We advise you to create a manual restore point before attempting to reinstall the Mail app.

 Tip: You might be able to fix issues by resetting the Mail app in Windows 10.

-Step 1: Launch PowerShell as administrator.
-To do so, type PowerShell in Start menu or taskbar search box, right-click on PowerShell entry and then click Run as administrator option.
+Step 1: Launch PowerShell as an administrator.
+To do so, type PowerShell in the Start menu or taskbar search box, right-click on the PowerShell entry and then click the Run as administrator option.

-Click Yes button when you see the User Account Control prompt.
+Click the Yes button when you see the User Account Control prompt.

-Press Enter key to execute the command.
+Press the Enter key to execute the command.
 The app will be removed in a few seconds.

 The Mail app is now completely uninstalled.
-If it was pinned to the taskbar, the icon will automatically disappear from the taskbar.
+If it were pinned to the taskbar, the icon would automatically disappear from the taskbar.